alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 But is the Avis a drone,
 or can it be considered a balloon?
-Balloon regulations tend to be much laxer: a radar reflector is [usually required onboard](https://www.stratoballooning.org/part-101-rules), presumably so planes can avoid them;
-and little else.
+Balloon regulations tend to be much laxer: in some countries a radar reflector is [usually required onboard](https://www.stratoballooning.org/part-101-rules), presumably so planes can avoid them, and little else.
 Sending a flight plan in advance might be required for some countries.
 And in any case it is important to mark the drone clearly as a civil craft, to avoid misunderstandings.